divi tips 141

 color palette tips divi

-Top: old palette / bottom: new colors
+Top: the old palette / bottom: the new colors

 👉 Rebuilding main page layouts